CMS Faculty and Staff

 Leanne Cunningham is the Communications and Outreach Director at CMS.
 She earned a M.A. in Organizational Communication from Suffolk University, Boston and a B.A. in Communication from the University of Illinois at Urbana-Champaign.
 Leanne is also a part-time faculty member at Parkland College in Champaign.
 She is the parent of 2 CMS alumnae, and was involved with the school for several years as a parent volunteer and member of the Board of Directors.

 Sara Miller is the CMS Office Manager.
 She holds a degree in Child Development, and was the Director of Kids First Childcare in Champaign for 12 years.
-Sara enjoys leading worship at New Horizon Church, and is an expert cupcake baker and decorator.
 She lives in Champaign with her two children.

 Judy Nolen teaches 8th grade History and English.
 She is a retired teacher from Champaign Unit 4 schools, and she taught English at Centennial High School for 30 years.
 Mrs. Nolen earned a Master of Arts degree in English Literature from Baylor University and obtained her teacher certification from the University of Illinois.